MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes the features of the Environment provider.

 ### [about_Environment_Variables](about_Environment_Variables.md)
-Describes how to access Windows environment variables in Windows PowerShell.
+Describes how to access Windows environment variables in PowerShell.

 ### [about_Eventlogs](about_Eventlogs.md)
 Windows PowerShell creates a Windows event log that is named "Windows PowerShell" to record Windows PowerShell events.